lovestat/reading-list/cloud_computing.md

-# Cloud Computing vs Traditional IT infrastructure
+# Cloud Computing vs Traditional IT infrastructure (Economically and Technically)
 Cloud computing is far more abstract as a virtual hosting solution.
 Instead of being accessible via physical hardware, all servers, software and networks are hosted in the cloud, off premises.
 It’s a real-time virtual environment hosted between several different servers at the same time.
 So rather than investing money into purchasing physical servers in-house, you can rent the data storage space from cloud computing providers on a more cost effective pay-per-use basis.

 The main differences between cloud hosting and traditional web hosting are: